Chaitanya0315/Testing/Docs/UserManual.md

   * No. of scrambles solved
   * Avg. no. of times a scramble created by you is solved by others
 * Able to view your and Scrambles statistics
-  * How many times was a particular scramble was solved
+  * How many times was a particular scramble solved
   * Are you a creator or a solver of a particular scramble